The Best Place to Live in Northern Arizona

-Sedona is also home to some delicious cuisine, Italian restaurants, grills, and Mexican food!
+Sedona is also home to local restaurants with some delicious cuisine, Italian diners, grills, and Mexican food!
 For a small city, Sedona has enough amenities to keep you busy.

 However, Sedona is one of the more expensive places to live on this list.
 It’s also difficult to build a property in the area due to zoning regulations that preserve the area.

 Prescott used to be one of the most popular places to live in Northern Arizona, and also the capital of the state.
 This was before Phoenix became the capital city.
-Despite this, Prescott is still an amazing location, and is becoming a common place for Californians to relocate to.
+Despite this, Prescott is still one of the best Northern AZ cities, and is becoming a common place for Californians to relocate to.
 This is because of the mild climate, and variety of 4 seasons.

 Prescott has more of a Victorian home feel to it, and property here can be quite expensive.

 If you’re looking to relocate with your family, Kingman is definitely one of the best places to live in Northern Arizona.
 This is because of the exemplary health care operation, and fantastic education system.
 The average age of the population in Kingman is 35, which proves lots of young families are moving to the area.

 Kingman has a welcoming community, and host lots of events open to residents.
 This includes drive-in movies, theater performances, bingo nights, and more!

 The famous Route 66 passes through Kingman, which brings lots of tourists to the area.
 It is also only a 2-hour drive to Las Vegas, which gives you a great balance between the busy city life, and the quiet suburbs.

 Williams is one of the smallest towns on our list of the best places to live in Arizona, with only 3,000 residents.
 It is known as the Gateway to the Grand Canyon, as it is located right next to the huge national park.